Good to know

-- Released in July 2017, the JJ II is the second Reebok workout shoe designed in collaboration with an American football player J. J. Watt.
+- Released in July 2017, the JJ II is the second Reebok workout shoe designed in collaboration with an American soccer player J. J. Watt.

 - The JJ II has been redesigned to have a lower profile, different tread pattern for better traction and a new woven material atop the mesh.